Instagram is a mobile photo editing and sharing app that saw its user base reach 600 million in December 2016.

 Both Facebook and Twitter have optimized how photos are displayed on these platforms and you can share directly from Instagram to those platforms (as well as to Tumblr, Foursquare, Flickr, and email) automatically or by individual selection.

-Instagram allows visual storytelling with no advertising
+Instagram allows visual storytelling

 Both the way the platform works (the technology) and the way most users approach the platform (the user experience) allows brands to employ visual storytelling that has more continuity and artistic value than other platforms.